ShayHill/article_install_vim_in_windows/README.md

 Go to [Releases · vim/vim-win32-installer (github.com)](https://github.com/vim/vim-win32-installer/releases), download the exe file for your architecture (32 or 64 bit), run it, and accept all the defaults.
 This will add a few icons to your desktop that you probably don't want, but it's easy to delete them later.
 Elsewhere in this guide, we're going to use `winget`, but Vim itself suggests downloading and installing from GitHub.

 The installer will not add `vim` and `gvim` to your Path environment variable.
-You can alias them in PowerShell as shown in the **Install Cross-Platform PowerShell** section below or add them to your Path.
+You can alias them in PowerShell as shown in the [[Install Cross-Platform PowerShell]] section below or add them to your Path.

-## Editing the Path Environment Variable
+## editing the Path environment variable

 If you are completely unfamiliar with Windows, let's quickly go through this.
 You don't *have to* have Vim in your path, you could just use shell aliases.
-But if you'd like to have vim and gvim in your path, there are multiple ways to do it.
+But if you'd like to have Vim and gVim in your path, there are multiple ways to do it.
 I'll describe two.
 I prefer Option Two, because there's less room for error, and you'll probably end up there eventually to clean up mistakes made with Option One.
 Option One is for people who wish to script their entire device configuration.

-### Option One - Command Line
+### option one - command line

 Open PowerShell and enter (If you've installed Vim91)